kun-zhou/forti/README.md

 ## Status

-This application is still in its Pre-prelease stage, so be cautious when you are using it for production.
+Forti is still in the pre-prelease stage, so be cautious when using for production.
 New features are being actively implemented at the moment.
 The following features are currently being worked on:

 * Ability to export the database in both encrypted and plain formats
 * Ability to export individual secret